-Included in the Tax Cuts and Jobs Act and passed in December 2017 was a set of provisions to incentivize new investment in low-income communities throughout the United States.
+Included in the tax reform bill passed in December 2017 was a set of provisions to incentivize new investment in low-income communities throughout the United States.
 Under the law, governors are given the opportunity to nominate qualifying census tracts to receive a new designation, “Opportunity Zones.”

 There are currently trillions of dollars’ worth of unrealized gains in the capital markets.
 If even a portion of those gains are moved to invest in distressed communities, it could have a transformative impact.

-The Economic Innovation Group, a bipartisan public policy and research organization, spearheaded the effort to draft and pass the legislation that authorizes Opportunity Zones.
+The Economic Innovation Group, a nonpartisan public policy and research organization, spearheaded the effort to draft and pass the legislation that authorizes Opportunity Zones.

 For the past year, the U.S. Impact Investing Alliance has been engaged with investors, communities and policymakers to understand how the Opportunity Zone program could catalyze private impact capital.

 What are Opportunity Zones?
 Opportunity Zones are made up of low-income community census tracts (and a small number of adjacent census tracts).
 Each state’s governor may nominate up to 25% of its low-income community tracts to receive the Opportunity Zone designation.
 Enterprise has developed dynamic state mapping tools to assist governors and stakeholders in this decision-making process.